fireMCG/Exiled-Vault/Exiled Vault Strongboxes/PoE1/Perandus Bank.md

 "Political Power is an illusion.
 Popular power is fickle.
 Financial Power is real and loyal."
-- [Cadiro Perandus](https://www.poewiki.net/wiki/Cadiro_Perandus "Cadiro Perandus"), Lord of the Coin
+\- Cadiro Perandus, Lord of the Coin

+#
 ![[Perandus_Bank.png]]

 ---